-The sweet, mild but pleasantly bitterish aerial portions of violet affect the lungs, stomach, liver, and the heart.
-The demulcent, expectorant, alterative, antipyretic, antiseptic, vulnerary, and antispasmodic properties of the flower have lead to it...
+The sweet, mild but pleasantly bitterish aerial portions of violet support the lungs, stomach, liver, and the heart.
+The demulcent, expectorant, alterative, antipyretic, antiseptic, vulnerary, and antispasmodic properties of the flower have lead to i...

-The sweet, mild but pleasantly bitterish aerial portions of violet affect the lungs, stomach, liver, and the heart.
-The demulcent, expectorant, alterative, antipyretic, antiseptic, vulnerary, and antispasmodic properties of the flower have lead to its medicinal use in cases of a dry cough and a sore throat.
-It has also been used to soften hard cancerous masses.
+The sweet, mild but pleasantly bitterish aerial portions of violet support the lungs, stomach, liver, and the heart.
+The demulcent, expectorant, alterative, antipyretic, antiseptic, vulnerary, and antispasmodic properties of the flower have lead to its health use in cases of a dry cough and a sore throat.
 Saponins, phenolic glycosides, and mucilage have been identified through biochemical analysis.

-Violet is used as a syrup for sore throat, dryness of the upper-respiratory tract, chronic coughs and asthma with associated dryness.
-It is also used to soften hard lumps such as tumors and cancerous neoplasms.
+Violet can be used as a syrup for sore throat, dryness of the upper-respiratory tract, chronic coughs and asthma with associated dryness.
+It can also be tried to soften hard lumps.
 It is antihypertensive.
 The steamed fresh leaves can be used as a potherb.

 User Group Forum